23 Foods That Help Lower Bad Cholesterol

 5. Avocados

 Avocados are packed with monounsaturated fats that can help lower bad cholesterol and raise good cholesterol levels.
-Adding avocado slices to your salads, sandwiches, or smoothies can contribute to a creamy texture and heart-healthy fats.
+Half an avocado a day can improve your lipid profile.
+Spread mashed avocado on whole-grain toast or blend it into smoothies for a creamy texture.
+For a nutrient-rich salad, toss avocado with tomatoes, onions, and lime juice.

 6. Beans

 Beans, such as chickpeas and lentils, are high in soluble fiber and protein, both of which can help lower bad cholesterol.
-Including beans in soups, stews, or salads can increase the fiber content of your meals while supporting your heart health.
+A study found that eating half a cup of beans daily can reduce LDL cholesterol by an average of 8%.
+Add them to soups, stews, or salads, or make them the star of the dish with bean-based burgers or falafels.

 7. Spinach

-Spinach is a leafy green vegetable that is rich in lutein, a compound that can help prevent the buildup of cholesterol in the arteries.
-Adding spinach to omelets, smoothies, or salads can provide a dose of nutrients that support your heart health.
+Spinach is a leafy green vegetable rich in lutein, a compound that can help prevent the buildup of cholesterol in the arteries.
+Incorporate spinach into your meals by adding it to smoothies, omelets, or sandwiches.
+A warm spinach salad with mushrooms and a light vinaigrette makes for a nutritious side dish.

 8. Garlic